 Scientific research on linalool

-Linalool has drawn growing interest from researchers thanks to its distinctive scent and its influence on the aromatic and chemical character of various plants, including cannabis.
-Studies increasingly highlight its contribution to fragrance and its ecological functions.
+Linalool has attracted growing attention from researchers due to its distinctive scent and its influence on the aromatic and chemical makeup of many plants, including cannabis.
+Studies increasingly highlight its importance in fragrance as well as in ecological functions.

-A review published in Frontiers in Pharmacology (2018) explored the role of linalool in plant interactions, including its part in natural defence systems.
-Much of the research focuses on individual compounds or on plants other than cannabis, but it supports the idea that linalool plays an important role in how plants interact with their environment.
+A review published in Frontiers in Pharmacology (2018) examined linalool’s role in plant interactions, including its contribution to natural defence mechanisms.
+While much of the research has focused on individual compounds or on plants other than cannabis, the findings support the view that linalool plays a significant part in how plants interact with their surroundings.

 In cannabis, a 2020 review in Molecules identified linalool as one of several key terpenes that contribute to the aroma and distinctive character of different varieties.
 Some researchers suggest that terpenes like linalool may work alongside cannabinoids in what’s often called the "entourage effect."